kawashirov/sky_affinity/README.md

 - If you run another instance of `sky_affinity.exe` it will kill already running one.
 - You might see there is actually two copies of `sky_affinity.exe` is running.
 That's OK.
 That's overhead of [Nuitka](https://nuitka.net/): one is the lanucher other is the program itself.
 - If `sky_affinity.exe` can't be run for some reason, try to run it trough `cmd.exe` (console), there is should be more verbose errors.
+- If you use **Windows Terminal**, Nuitka fails to hide console window, so new tab will be spawned and lasts all the user session. 🤷‍♂️ Not really want to make workaround for that lmao.

 ### How to remove?
 - Go to Task Manager (press `Ctrl+Shift+Esc`).